Our Cybersecurity

 3. Physical security

-All Information Engine™ products run entirely in AWS Fargate, which is a serverless compute engine.
-It is a PaaS (Platform as a Service) provided by AWS.
+All Information Engine™ products run in a containerised environment hosted on Amazon Web Services (AWS).
 We made a strategic choice to use the world’s leading cloud IT infrastructure provider that provides a high performing, robust and secure infrastructure set to meet the needs of our users.
 We also follow the advice from New Zealand’s National Cyber Security Centre on Securing Amazon’s Web Services.

 AWS manages the provision and management of servers and ensures application isolation by design.

 All the servers and software that run D2K infrastructure, are monitored, patched, secured and restricted by AWS itself.
-AWS Fargate meets the standards for PCI DSS Level 1, ISO 9001, ISO 27001, ISO 27017, ISO 27018, SOC 1, SOC 2, and SOC 3.
+The service provided by AWS meets the standards for PCI DSS Level 1, ISO 9001, ISO 27001, ISO 27017, ISO 27018, SOC 1, SOC 2, and SOC 3.

 4. Network security